-• Club 7036 sponsored by the North Creek Volunteer Fire Company, Inc.

-The Fire Company provides hands-on after -school programs bi-monthly.
-The local Explorers provide additional program support and serve as mentors for the youth in the Club.
-The Club is attended by 2 sixth and 1 seventh graders.
+Club 7036 - hosted by the North Creek Volunteer Fire Company, Inc. The Fire Company provides hands-on after -school programs bimonthly.
+The local Explorers provide additional program support and serve as mentors for the youth in the club.
+The club is attended by 2 sixth and 1 seventh graders.

-Club 7614 sponsored by Vanderheyden Hall.
+Club 7614 - hosted by Vanderheyden Hall.
 A variety of career educational programs are featured monthly.
 Professional speakers present after -school programs.
 Also, field trips to various businesses and city agencies are part of the program.
-The Club has 20 eight grade students.
+The club has 20 eight grade students.

-• Club 7737 sponsored by the Albany International Airport.
+Club 7737 - hosted by the Albany International Airport.
 The youth participants are engaged in aviation basics.
 Basic orientation sessions occur after school at the airport.
-Aviation professionals conduct orientation sessions and activities for the Club on a monthly basis.
-The Club has 1 seventh and 2 eight graders.
+Aviation professionals conduct orientation sessions and activities for the club monthly.
+The club has 1 seventh and 2 eight graders.

-Seneca Waterways Council, Rochester, NY-2 Clubs & 18 Youth

-Contact: Rachel Greenberg (585) 244-4210/ ragreen@bsamail.org
+Seneca Waterways Council, Rochester, NY-2 Clubs & 18 Youth Contact: Rachel Greenberg | 585-244-4210 | ragreen@bsamail.org

-• Club 534 sponsored Spencerport Fire Department.

-The Club meets 2-3 times a month and the participants learn the basics of firefighting and emergency services.
+Club 534 - hosted by the Spencerport Fire Department.
+The club meets 2-3 times a month and the participants learn the basics of firefighting and emergency services.
 The most interesting component is the mentoring program.
-The mentors are the Explorers from the Fire Department's Exploring Post.
-The Club participants are coached and guided by the mentors.
+The mentors are the Explorers from the fire department's Exploring post.
+The club participants are coached and guided by the mentors.
 The participants are: 2 sixth, 1 seventh and 4 eighth grade students.

-• Club 923 sponsored by the City of Rochester.
+Club 923 - hosted by the City of Rochester.
 The youth participants travel to various locations to learn about different careers.
 The group has visited: a hospital to learn about nursing; a dentist office to learn about various dental careers; a fire department to learn about firefighting, a hair salon to learn about cosmetology and barbering; and the public market to learn about entrepreneurship.
 The main goal is to introduce the youth to career opportunities.
 The trips are planned, mostly using a survey.
 The club consists of: 5 sixth, 2 seventh and 4 eighth grade students.

-Cape Cod and Islands Council, Yarmouth Port, MA- 1 Club & 5 Youth

-Contact: Amy Zahn (508) 752-3799/ amyzahn@bsamail.org
+Cape Cod and Islands Council, Yarmouth Port, MA- 1 Club & 5 Youth Contact: Amy Zahn | 508-752-3799 | amyzahn@bsamail.org

-• Club 53 sponsored by Cromwell Court.
+Club 53 - hosted by Cromwell Court.
 The career education programs are offered after-school to youth-at-risk weekly.
 Career speakers address the group on business etiquette and self-esteem.
 The attendance consists of 4 sixth and 1 seventh grade students.

-Yucca Council, El Paso, TX- 1 Club & 5 Youth

-Contact: Connie Perry (915) 772-2292/ cperry@lflmail.org
+Yucca Council, El Paso, TX- 1 Club & 5 Youth Contact: Connie Perry | 915-772-2292 | cperry@lflmail.org

-• Club 2726 sponsored by the Horizon City Police Department.

-The Police Department hosts the meetings twice a month.
+Club 2726 - hosted by the Horizon City Police Department.
+The police department hosts the meetings twice a month.
 They feature law enforcement basics and coordinate their programs with several agencies, including the US Border Patrol, El Paso PD, El Paso Fire Department and Anthony PD.
 In addition to law enforcement programs, the lessons and activities from the Career Exploration Booklets are highlighted.
 The students are: 1 sixth, 3 seventh and 1 eighth graders.

-Cornhusker Council, Lincoln, NE- 2 Clubs & 44 Youth

-Contact: Jerad Reimers (402) 488-6020 Ext.
-208/ jerade.reimers@scouting.org
+Cornhusker Council, Lincoln, NE- 2 Clubs & 44 Youth Contact: Jerad Reimers | 402-488-6020 Ext.
+208 | jerade.reimers@scouting.org

-Club 99 sponsored by El Centro de Las Americas Local business professionals assist with the after-school programs for the inner city youth participants.
+Club 99 - hosted by El Centro de Las Americas.
+Local business professionals assist with the after-school programs for the inner-city youth participants.
 Twice a month, various professionals present programs featuring career educational sessions.
-The plans are to have the youth visit the business and be provided hands- on activities.
+The plans are to have the youth visit the business and be provided hands-on activities.
 The programs are attended by: 1 sixth, 10 seventh, and 8 eighth grade students.